NASA: United States Space Force

-The United States Space Force (USSF) is the space service branch of the United States Armed Forces, while the National Aeronautics and Space Administration (NASA) is an independent agency of the United States government responsible for civil spaceflight.
+The United States Space Force (USSF) is the space service branch of the US Armed Forces, while NASA is an independent agency of the US government responsible for civil spaceflight.
 NASA and the Space Force's predecessors in the Air Force have a long-standing cooperative relationship, with the Space Force supporting NASA launches out of Kennedy Space Center, Cape Canaveral Space Force Station, and Vandenberg Space Force Base, to include range support and rescue operations from Task Force 45.
 NASA and the Space Force also partner on matters such as defending Earth from asteroids.
 Space Force members can be NASA astronauts, with Colonel Michael S. Hopkins, the commander of SpaceX Crew-1, commissioned into the Space Force from the International Space Station on December 18, 2020.
 In September 2020, the Space Force and NASA signed a memorandum of understanding formally acknowledging the joint role of both agencies.
 This new memorandum replaced a similar document signed in 2006 between NASA and Air Force Space Command.

 US Geological Survey

 The Landsat program is the longest-running enterprise for acquisition of satellite imagery of Earth.
 It is a joint NASA / USGS program.
 On July 23, 1972, the Earth Resources Technology Satellite was launched.
 This was eventually renamed to Landsat 1 in 1975.
 The most recent satellite in the series, Landsat 9, was launched on September 27, 2021.

 The instruments on the Landsat satellites have acquired millions of images.
-The images, archived in the United States and at Landsat receiving stations around the world, are a unique resource for global change research and applications in agriculture, cartography, geology, forestry, regional planning, surveillance and education, and can be viewed through the US Geological Survey (USGS) "EarthExplorer" website.
+The images, archived in the US and at Landsat receiving stations around the world, are a unique resource for global change research and applications in agriculture, cartography, geology, forestry, regional planning, surveillance and education, and can be viewed through the US Geological Survey (USGS) "EarthExplorer" website.
 The collaboration between NASA and USGS involves NASA designing and delivering the space system (satellite) solution, launching the satellite into orbit with the USGS operating the system once in orbit.
 As of October 2022, nine satellites have been built with eight of them successfully operating in orbit.